guillemalomar/GeneticAlgorithm/README.md

 ### Executing the application

-Now that the server is running, we can execute the application.
-This is done by typing this:
+We can execute the application with the following command:
 ```
 ~/GeneticAlgorithm$ python GeneticAlgorithm.py
 ```